goetas/twital/doc/tags/embed.rst

 The embed tag combines the behaviour of include and extends.
 It allows you to include another template's contents, just like include does.
-But it also allows you to override any block defined inside the included template, like when extending a template.
+But, it also allows you to override any block defined inside the included template, like when extending a template.

-To learn about usefulness of `embed` you can read the official documentation.
+To learn about the usefulness of `embed`, you can read the official documentation.

-Now let's see how to use it, take a look to this example:
+Now, let's see how to use it, take a look to this example:

 .. code-block:: xml+jinja